 The economic term stagflation is a mashup of the words stagnation and inflation — and it’s worth being aware of because of the threat it poses to economies.

-The stagflation definition is simple: it indicates rare periods of time where prices go up, and wages don’t follow.
-Stagflation creates potentially disastrous conditions where people experiencing a decline in purchasing power also feel discouraged against making investments.
-It can create a chain reaction of wealth-destroying events where unemployment climbs, and at a macro scale, as economic output slows it contributes to a nationwide economy shrinking.
+Stagflation creates potentially disastrous conditions where people experiencing a decline in purchasing power also feel discouraged against investing.
+It can create a chain reaction of wealth-destroying events where unemployment climbs and economic output slows, contributing to a national economic malaise.

 What Is Stagflation?

 Stagflation is a term used to describe a situation when the economy is growing slowly — stagnation — and prices rise rapidly — inflation.

 The term was coined by British Conservative Party politician Iain Norman Macleod in a 1965 speech to Parliament.
 At the time, the United Kingdom was in the midst of simultaneous high inflation and unemployment.
 In the speech to Parliament, Macleod said, “We now have the worst of both worlds – not just inflation on the one side or stagnation on the other, but both of them together.
 We have a sort of ‘stagflation’ situation and history in modern terms is indeed being made.”

 Usually, economists and analysts will use the unemployment rate as a proxy for economic activity when discussing stagflation.
 So, a period of stagflation is when unemployment rises while inflation — as measured by the consumer price index (CPI) — accelerates above normally acceptable levels of price growth.

 However, like many economic concepts, there is no standard definition of stagflation.
 Policymakers, elected officials, and investors will use the term stagflation in various economic scenarios.

 Inflation is a general increase in the average prices of goods and services.
 In contrast, stagflation is a combination of stagnant economic growth and rising inflation.